tsultan16/Fast_Wavelet_Transform/README.txt

-# Implementation of a 3D Fast Wavelet Transform (w/ Mallat's Algorithm)
+# Implementation of a 3D Fast Wavelet Transform (w/ Mallat's Algorithm) in FORTRAN